 Add 4 teaspoon of pickle powder but you adjust according to your intake spice level.

-Add salt and allow it cook for 3-4 minutes in medium flame.
+Add salt and allow it to cook for 3-4 minutes in medium flame.

-Allow it to cool to the room temperature.
-Then transfer to glass or ceramic containers.
+Allow it to cool to room temperature.
+Then transfer to a glass or ceramic containers.

-It can be served immediately, but it does tastes great after 4 days.
+It can be served immediately, but it does taste great after 4 days.

 Lemon pickle South Indian style recipe

-- Heat a pan in medium flame, add 1/4 cup of cooking oil.
+- Heat a pan in medium flame, add ¼ cup of sesame oil.
 Then add mustard seeds and allow them to crackle.

 - Add chopped lemon pieces and the lemon juice.
 Then add asafoetida.

-- Add salt and allow it cook for 3-4 minutes in medium flame.
+- Then cook for 3-4 minutes in medium flame.

-1. You can also use store bought pickle powder instead of the home made powder.
+- You can also use store-bought pickle powder instead of the homemade powder in this Indian lemon pickle recipe.
 Or for quick pickle recipe just add chili powder.